-Lightroom presets are similar to Photoshop actions.
-Presets allow you to record edits, that you apply to an image, and then save it so that it can be reused on future images.
+Lightroom presets are similar to Photoshop’s actions.
+Presets allow you to record edits, that you apply to an image, and then save it so that it can be reused on future photos.

-For example, in the Library Module, you can create keyword presets to help you quickly and easily apply keywords, you can create a copyright preset that will apply copyright information during import and much more.
+For example, in the Library Module, you can create keyword presets to help you quickly and easily apply keywords.
+You can also create a copyright preset that that will be added to your file during import and much more!

 What I love about Lightroom is the ability to create a fast and productive workflow to give me consistent results.

 The layout and design of the individual editing panels are done in a way that is much more efficient versus ACR.
 Plus, you can do much more than just edit your images.
 Developing a fast and productive workflow is key to working with thousands of images and Lightroom wins this category hands-down.